 No qualifications or experience are required to become a letting agent

 Becoming a letting agent in 2020 is affordable and straightforward with the well-proven Southcourt Letting Agent Business Package.
 Our Business Package has been carefully designed and developed based on our long experience in starting and building our own successful agency in the UK property capital of London.
 It consists of a modern, up to date and detailed letting agent training course and business start up package with everything that’s required to learn how to start a letting agency from scratch.
-The Business Package is based on a combination of own successful business model with which we grew a sizeable London agency, along with culmination of the experience of thousands of letting agents across the UK who have used it to successfully start their own agencies.
+The Business Package is based on a combination of own successful business model with which we grew our sizeable London agency. , It includes the culmination of the experience of thousands of letting agents across the UK who have used it to successfully set up a letting agency.

 Within our letting agent training, business package and estate agent websites, we provide everything you need to start a successful letting agency, and take you from the basics of setting up the letting agency, through to advanced property management, client acquisition techniques and letting agency marketing to maximise your income growth.

 Over 3000 UK letting agents have benefited from the knowledge and expertise we provide, and have found and marketed over 1 million properties using resources and techniques that we pioneered.

 However, if you’re contemplating becoming a letting agent, we’ve found that initial research is vital if you wish to start with a solid foundation.
 Below we summarise the easiest way to familiarise yourself with one of the most important aspects – local rental levels.